 Welcome to Halloween Australia!
 Halloween is on a Wednesday in 2018!

-Halloween is now an increasingly popular occasion in Australia, with regular Halloween events, parades and fetes at schools, house decorations, parties, and groups of children and teenagers dressed up in Halloween costumes, trick or treating through local streets.
+Halloween is now an increasingly popular occasion in Australia, with regular halloween events, parades and fetes at schools, house decorations, parties, and groups of children and teenagers dressed up in Halloween costumes looking for trick or treat locations through local streets.

 For many years in Australia, Halloween was just an excuse for some scary movies on TV, the Halloween specials on The Simpsons, and maybe hiring Friday the Thirteenth at the video shop.
 Now there are halloween events, parades and parties, and lots of halloween decorations and costumes to help you have some creative fun.

 This site provides a place for you to register your suburb and street as a Halloween trick or treat location.
 List the streets that take part in trick or treating in your suburb, and local customs (such as tying black, orange or purple balloons to your house if you still have treats left), and preferred times for children to trick or treat.
 You can find or list a Halloween event, if it is open to the public.